dannyhw/serverlessblog/README.md

 http://dannyhwtest.s3-website-eu-west-1.amazonaws.com/

-deployment to s3 is done via deploy.sh running on linux requires node,npm,git.
+deployment to s3 is done via deploy.sh

+Requires node,npm,git.
+Deploy script will only work on a bash shell and requires aws cli to be setup with credentials.

 ## Install dependencies